Hermann Hesse: 1960s "Hesse Boom"

 Malayalam and Hindi translations of Siddhartha.

-References in Popular Culture
+References in popular culture

+German composer Hildegard Quiel (1888–1971) composed 25 songs based on texts by Hesse.

 The Magic Theatre in San Francisco, its name referring to "The Magic Theatre for Madmen Only" in Steppenwolf (a kind of spiritual and somewhat nightmarish cabaret attended by some of the characters, including Harry Haller), was founded in 1967 to perform works by new playwrights.

-The 1960s rock band Steppenwolf took its name from Hesse's novel and the Steppenwolf Theatre in Chicago was also named after that novel.
+The 1960s rock band Steppenwolf took its name from Hesse's novel, as did the Steppenwolf Theatre in Chicago.

-There is a quote from Demian on the cover of Santana's 1970 album Abraxas, revealing the source of the album's title.

-Musician Steve Adey adapted Hesse's poem "How Heavy the Days" on his 2017 LP Do Me a Kindness.
+In the Season 7 finale of Shameless, Fiona reads an underlined passage from Siddhartha, a book she found in her mother's personal effects, at Monica's funeral.